What Is 90% Junk Silver?

 What Are the Benefits of Investing in Junk Silver?

-Rare coin dealers and silver coin dealers alike sell junk silver coins, typically by the roll or by the bag, as well as by specific denomination, such as dimes, quarters and half-dollars.
+Rare coin dealers and silver coin dealers alike sell junk silver coins, typically by the roll or by the bag.
+Dealers also sell these coins by specific denomination, such as dimes, quarters and half-dollars.
 Many investors diversify their portfolio with 90% silver for the following reasons:

 - It comes in small amounts so it’s easy to trade, resell, and save, depending on the person’s investment strategy.